DavidHerreroJimenez/davidherrerojimenez.github.io/_posts/2020-08-31-scrum-for-mobile-teams.md

 Product Backlog items selected for this Sprint plus the plan for delivering them is called Sprint Backlog.
 ...
 #### Sprint Goal
+The Sprint Goal is an objective set for the Sprint that can be met through the implementation of Product Backlog It provides guidance to the Development Team on why it is building the Increment created during the Sprint Planning meeting
+The selected Product Backlog items deliver one coherent function, which can be the Sprint Goal.
+If the work turns out to be different than the Development Team expected, they collaborate with the Product Owner to negotiate the scope of Sprint Backlog within the Sprint.

+#### Daily Scrum